Skip to main content

 When you change the shown dimensions, Pivot chooses the best visualization for the selected dimensions automatically.

-To choose a visualization, click on the current visualization type to the right of the filter and split bars.
-The following example shows Table as the current visualization:
+To select an alternative visualization, click the current visualization type on the right side of the screen to display the visualization selector.
+The following example shows Records table as the current visualization:

 Cube view vis selector menu